pawel-jarosz/nastya-lisp/README.md

 **Why Nastya Lisp**

-I didn't have an idea for the language name but during implementing typesystem I've heard nice, women voice from YouTube movie that calls *Privet eto Nastya!*.
+I didn't have an idea for the language name but during implementing typesystem I was listening YouTube and in one moment I had heard nice, woman voice telling: "Privet, eto Nastya!" (which means in Russian "Hello, it's Nastya!").
+I thought that it could sound well as a language name :).

 ## Content